WordPress/openverse/documentation/projects/proposals/relicensing/20241028-implementation_plan_relicensing.md

   ([in a sense](https://drewdevault.com/2024/04/19/2024-04-19-copyleft-is-not-restrictive.html))
   by adding stronger copyleft protections.

+  If concerns or objections are raised by this communication, we will convene a discussion to address and potentially adjust the relicensing strategy.

 - new licenses

   This should be communicated out once the license change commit is merged.